JoanSchi/flextable/README.md

 # FlexTable

-FlexTable is a "lazy" table with headers, splitView, freezeView, autoFreeze, zoom and scrollbars.
+FlexTable is a customizable table with headers, splitView, freezeView, autoFreeze, zoom and scrollbars.
 The table consist of a model, a viewmodel and builders.
 Fig. 1 shows some options.
 The table can scrolls in two directions at the same time.
-Nevertheless if the first scroll is horizontal or vertical, the cross direction is locked until the ballistic scroll ends  to prevent a unwanted drift if the user scrolls enthousiatic for serveral pages.
+If the first scroll is however horizontal or vertical, the cross direction is locked until the ballistic scroll ends  to prevent a unwanted drift if the user scrolls enthousiatic for serveral pages.

 It is also possible to place the FlexTable in a customScrollView by wrapping the FlexTable in a adaptive sliver, wrapped in a sliver the table can only scroll in one direction at the same time.